-For the record, Soko did her own official video for "We Might Be Dead by Tomorrow" that also features plenty of kissing and more (including some nudity), but, by comparison, it only has 1.3 million views since being posted in May 2012.
+For the record, the song also has an official video that also features plenty of kissing and more (including some nudity), but, by comparison, it only has 1.3 million views since it was posted in May 2012.

-The song hasn't received much radio play and only sold 10,000 digital copies, coming in at No. 157 on the Hot Digital Songs chart.
-But for the last year, Billboard has been including streaming play in its Hot 100 rankings and that's how Soko managed to crack the Top 10.
-But she may not be a one-hit fluke.
+As Paul Grein points out in Chart Watch, the song hasn't received much radio play and only sold 10,000 digital copies, coming in at No. 157 on the Hot Digital Songs chart.
+But for the last year, Billboard has been including streaming play in the Hot 100.
+That's how Soko managed to crack the top 10...but she may not be a fluke.
 Turns out she's already had success elsewhere.

-Here are the half-dozen factoids you need to know about Soko.
+Here are six things that you should know about Soko.

 1. This isn't her first brush with success.